ai-for-humanity-ucph/2025/src/content/readings/index.md

 #### Week 38

-The lectures for week 38-41 are mainly based on [Speech and Language Processing, 2025 by Jurafsky & Martin](https://web.stanford.edu/~jurafsky/slp3/).
+The lectures for week 38-41 are mainly based on Chapters 3, 4, 9 - 12 from [Speech and Language
+Processing, 2025 by Jurafsky &
+Martin](https://web.stanford.edu/~jurafsky/slp3/).